Virtual Accounting

 1. Seller's Turnover Threshold (₹10 Crore Rule)

-The first condition was seller-focused.
-TCS was to be charged only if the seller’s total turnover in the last financial year was more than ₹10 crore.
-So, small and mid-sized business enterprises with a turnover of less than this limit were completely free from the TCS provisions of this section.
+The first condition was seller focused.
+TCS was to be charged only if the seller's total turnover in the last financial year was more than ₹10 crore.
+Small and mid sized business enterprises with a turnover below this limit were completely free from the TCS provisions of this section.

-The turnover for this purpose was the revenue from all business activities of the seller and not just the goods covered by Section 206C(1H).
-After the seller crossed the ₹10 crore threshold, he was required to keep track of the receipts from each buyer and collect TCS whenever it was due.
+The turnover for this purpose was the revenue from all business activities of the seller, not just the goods covered by Section 206C(1H).
+Once the seller crossed the ₹10 crore threshold, they were required to keep track of the receipts from each buyer and collect TCS whenever it was due.

-It is also the reason for this rule that questions like "tcs turnover limit", "10 crore tcs rule" and "tcs on sale of goods turnover limit" are very common - many businesses wanted to find out if the rule was applicable to them.
+This is also the reason that queries like "tcs turnover limit", "10 crore tcs rule", and "tcs on sale of goods turnover limit" are very common.
+Many businesses wanted to find out if the rule applied to them.

 2. Buyer Threshold (₹50 Lakh Rule)

 The second provision considered the buyer's yearly purchase volume.
-TCS was required only in a situation where the total purchases of a buyer from a single seller crossed ₹50 lakh in a financial year.
+TCS was required only when the total purchases of a buyer from a single seller crossed ₹50 lakh in a financial year.

 TCS was not levied on the whole amount but only on that part which was above ₹50 lakh.